The Shard, also referred to as the View from the Shard, is the highest viewing platform in London.

 Is The Shard better at day or night?

 If you want to see a 360-degree view of London’s buildings and skyline and appreciate the beauty of the River Thames, visit The Shard during the day.

 If you want to see the magical glitter of London’s lights and utter a dramatic ‘wow,’ visit the observation deck at night.

 View from the Shard during the day

-On a pleasantly clear day, you can see the city up to 65 Kms (40 Miles) in all directions.
+On a clear day, you can see the city up to 65 km (40 miles) in all directions.

-In the daylight, the reflecting glass panels make the view of the City more dazzling.
+In the daylight, the reflecting glass panels make the views of the city more dazzling.

-However, there is always the possibility of poor weather in the early mornings, and it is best to check the weather condition before your visit.
+However, there is always the possibility of poor weather in the early mornings, and it is best to check the weather conditions before your visit.

 Note: The reflective glass panels in the sun might make it hard to take photos.

 View from the Shard at night